PixelExperience-Devices/device_xiaomi_whyred/README.md

-Copyright (C) 2018-2019 The MoKee Open Source Project
+Copyright (C) 2017-2019 The LineageOS Project

 The Redmi Note 5 (codenamed _"whyred"_) are high-end mid-range smartphones from Xiaomi.